 The machines were identical in performance but users assigned a monetary value to Julie-computers that was 25% less than James-computers.

 However, even with no perceived performance difference, the economic value applied to James and Julie computers was significantly different.
 The machines were identical in performance but users assigned a monetary value to Julie-computers that was 25% less than James-computers.

 Gender inequality is well-documented in the labor market in regard to salaries, occupations, and positions of leadership.
 Given this pervasive inequality in the economic marketplace, this study suggests that the mere reference of economic value may activate people’s assumptions about women’s performance (expected to be less) compared to men’s (expected to be higher).

-- These results are consistent with other studies that have shown how equally performing humans are still devalued because of gender characteristics.
-This provides additional evidence that we need to be gender blind or gender aware when we make evaluations.
+- Recognize underlying biases – These results are consistent with other studies that have shown how equally performing humans are still devalued because of gender characteristics.
+This provides additional evidence that we need to be gender-blind or gender aware when we make evaluations.

-- Gender is relevant in how people value technology and this may also extend to implicit gendering of products.
+- Be aware of unconscious biases during the development of a product – Gender is relevant to how people value technology and this may also extend to the implicit gendering of products.
 As we think about personifying technologies, care should be taken when naming or developing characteristics of technology products.

 Marek N. Posard